If the police don’t show up after an accident, take these steps:

 Secondly, some injuries that often result from car accidents may not manifest themselves immediately.
 That’s why you should go to the doctor and tell them about the accident and any discomfort (no matter how minor) you’re feeling.

-Once you’ve done this step, contact your insurance company and let them know you’ve been involved in an accident.
+Once you’ve done this step, contact an experienced attorney, who can communicate with your insurance company and let them know you’ve been involved in an accident.
 Give them a copy of your accident report, the information you’ve gathered about the other driver, and the circumstances surrounding your accident.

 Call the Law Office of Cohen & Jaffe, LLP After the Police don’t Respond